Skip to Content

 Why Should I Get a Settlement Agreement?

 A settlement agreement can be invaluable for individuals undergoing separation.
 By clearly documenting decisions on asset division, child custody, support arrangements, and other crucial matters, an agreement provides a structured plan for post-divorce life.
-This clarity reduces misunderstandings and conflicts, preserving amicable relations and ensuring both parties have security and predictability in future proceedings.
+This clarity reduces misunderstandings and conflicts, preserving amicable relations and giving both parties more security and predictability in future proceedings.

 Is Legal Help Necessary?

 While individuals can draft their agreements, legal assistance is often invaluable.
-Lawyers familiar with Pennsylvania's legal requirements can ensure that all necessary elements are covered, and that the agreement complies with state law.
-They provide critical insights into complex issues such as tax implications, retirement accounts, and future benefits.
+Lawyers familiar with Pennsylvania's legal requirements can confirm that all necessary elements are covered, and that the agreement complies with state law.
+They provide guidance on complex issues such as tax implications, retirement accounts, and future benefits.
 This professional assistance helps guard against oversights that could result in legal disputes or financial difficulties down the line.

 Can Agreements Be Changed Later?

 A separation agreement can be adjusted post-execution, but this typically requires mutual consent.
-Changes might be necessitated by significant life events such as job loss, income changes, or relocation.
+Changes might be prompted by significant life events such as job loss, income changes, or relocation.
 Both parties must agree to any modifications, which are then formalized to remain legally binding.
-Seeking legal counsel when amending an agreement can ensure that re-negotiations reflect the current circumstances fairly and legally.
+Seeking legal counsel when amending an agreement can help make sure that re-negotiations reflect the current circumstances in a way that is consistent with Pennsylvania law.

 Hear From Our Happy Clients